oracle/graaljs/docs/user/JavaInteroperability.md

 print(sw); // ABCDEFGHIJKLMNO
 ```

-Note that in `nashorn-compat` mode, you can also extend interfaces and abstract classes using new operator on a type object of an interface or abstract class:
+Note that in the `nashorn-compat` mode, you can also extend interfaces and abstract classes using a new operator on a type object of an interface or an abstract class:

 ```js
 // --experimental-options --js.nashorn-compat